EnrichEuropeana/transcribathon.eu/public_html/wp-content/plugins/easy-accordion-free/readme.txt

 * Upload the easy-accordion-free directory to the /wp-content/plugins/ directory
 * Activate the plugin in the Plugin dashboard

-The WordPress codex contains <a href="https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation">instructions</a> on how to install a WordPress plugin.

 == Frequently Asked Questions ==